vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 62-64 : Sep 24-26, 2019
+Made more fixes to my browser game.
+And update it daily by git.
+Continuous delivery at its best :)

 ### Day 61 : Sep 23, 2019
 Detected some small bugs in javascript, used vuejs to create main menu for game.